-GoFast is a file transfer acceleration protocol in GoAnywhere that can transmit data up to two times faster than traditional FTP.
+GoFast is a file transfer acceleration protocol in GoAnywhere that can transmit data considerably faster than traditional FTP.
 The high transfer rate in GoFast is achieved by using lightweight UDP (User Datagram Protocol) channels to broadcast data packets between the client and server.
 UDP is much faster than TCP based protocols like FTP and SFTP since it does not have the inherent time delays for acknowledging and synchronizing data packets.

 Traditionally UDP has been used for streaming content that requires high throughput such as live video and audio.
 GoFast has also harnessed the efficiency of UDP while providing innovative methods to guarantee the delivery and quality of data transmissions.

 Before files are transferred, a secure SSL/TLS control channel is first established over TCP between the GoFast server and client.
 This control channel can be authenticated with user credentials, as well as X.509 client and server certificates.
 After authentication, commands are sent over the control channel to indicate details about the transmission such as the file names and sizes, encryption ciphers and compression settings.

 Files are then broken into multiple parts and transferred over UDP data channels between the GoFast client and server.
 The part sizes can be adjusted to optimize speeds based on the reliability of the network.
 The file parts are automatically reassembled on the destination and saved to the designated folder locations.

 If any parts of a file do not reach the destination successfully, the sender will be instructed to retransmit those missing parts until the entire file is received.
 To further guarantee the integrity of the transmission, checksums (hashes) can be calculated on both the GoFast client and server for the files transferred.
 The files can be automatically resent if the client and server file checksums do not match.